How does Sexual Health Impact Mental Health?

 The Mind-Body Connection

-Sexual health refers to more than just the absence of disease or dysfunction; it encompasses a person’s ability to enjoy and engage in sexual activity that is pleasurable, consensual, and healthy.
+Sexual health is more than just not having a disease or problem.
+It includes a person’s ability to enjoy and take part in sexual activity that is fun, consensual, and healthy.
 This involves physical health, emotional intimacy, and mental well-being.
-When any of these elements are disrupted, it can lead to an array of emotional and psychological consequences.
+When any of these elements get disrupted, they can lead to an array of emotional and psychological consequences.

 The Role of Stress and Anxiety

 Furthermore, anxiety surrounding sexual performance or body image concerns can exacerbate these issues.
-Worrying about whether you’re “good enough” in bed can create a vicious cycle: stress diminishes sexual desire, which leads to further anxiety, and so on.
-This is often referred to as performance anxiety, and it can significantly affect both mental and sexual health.
+Stress lowers sexual desire, which causes more anxiety, and it keeps going.
+People often refer to this as performance anxiety, and it can significantly affect both mental and sexual health.

 Low Self-Esteem and Body Image